PaloAltoNetworks/GCP-AutoScaling/Beta/README.md

 # AutoScaling the VM-Series on Google Cloud Platform

-The Google Cloud Platform Plugin for Panorama 1.0 Beta2  helps you configure a connection from Panorama to a GCP project and VMs deployed within it.
+The Google Cloud Platform Plugin for Panorama 2.0 Beta  helps you configure a connection from Panorama to a GCP project and VMs deployed within it.
 You can use the web interface to globally enable monitoring for a GCP project, configure VM monitoring for a GCP project, and configure connections to VMs in autoscaling.
 Once a connection